facelessuser/backrefs/docs/src/markdown/refs.md

 template.
 In most cases you'd only need to wrap the groups, but it may be useful to apply casing to the literal portions if you are dynamically assembling replacement patterns.

-!!! info "LOCALE and Casing"
+/// info | LOCALE and Casing
 `LOCALE` is not considered when applying character casing.
 Unicode casing is applied in Unicode strings and ASCII casing is applied to byte strings.
+///

 Back\ References     | Description
 ---------------------|-------------